 In early New England settlements and towns, most of the people were of the Congregational faith.
 The property of the settlers was taxed for the support of preaching and the erection of meeting houses for public worship.
 The small numbers of people who held to other faiths were not able to support their own churches and so attended the Congregational Church.

 As the doctrinal differences among the Congregationalists became stronger, many people moved toward Unitarianism.
 This move was defined when the eloquent William Ellery Channing preached in 1819 in defense of Unitarianism.
 As he explained the liberal religion, Jesus was considered a divine guide, not a deity.
-Great stress was put on the goodness of man, his ability to emulate Jesus.
+Great stress was put on the goodness of man and his ability to emulate Jesus.
 The one-ness of God, not the Trinity was considered.
 Truth was the foundation of the religion.
 Many authors saw the Bible as a great library that was not infallible.

 Liberal Christian doctrines began taking hold in Milford and neighboring towns in the early 1800s.
 In 1824 a Unitarian church was begun in Amherst, and Wilton had a group of liberal thinkers also.
 The liberal thinking members of the Congregational church in Milford had been allowed a few Sundays each year for which to choose a preacher of their own views.
 This arrangement was not destined to work well for too long.